National Capitol of Cuba: Building

 The cupola, which is stone-clad around a steel frame that was constructed in the United States, is set planimetrically forward on the building to allow for the apse that contains La Republica, the "Statue of the Republic".
 At almost 92 m high, the dome was the highest point in the city of Havana until 1956 when the FOCSA Building was built reaching a height of 121 meters (397 ft).
 The Capitolio had the third-highest dome in the world at the time of its construction.
 According to Eugenio Rayneri Piedra, the inspiration for the cupola came from the Panthéon in Paris by way of Bramante's Tempietto in San Pietro in Montorio.

-The gardens, based on the designs of European gardens consisting of areas of lawn bordered by paths and highlighted by Royal Palm trees, were designed by French landscape architect Jean-Claude Nicolas Forestier who also designed the Paseo del Prado.

 The 56 steps leading to the main entrance, La Escalinata, is flanked by 6.5 m statues by the Italian artist Angelo Zanelli.
 To the left is Work (El Trabajo) and to the right The Tutelary Virtue (La Virtud Tutelar).
 The steps lead up to the central portico, which is 36 m wide and more than 16 m tall.
 There are 12 granite columns in the ionic order arranged in two rows and each over 14 m tall.
-Beyond the portico, three large bronze doors with bas-reliefs by Zanelli allow access to the main hall.